Criteria & Priority

-Please note: To be eligible for admission, a student must hold a foreign passport and a valid visa to reside in the Republic of China.
+Please note: To be eligible for admission, a student must hold a foreign passport and reside in the Republic of China.
 Passports obtained solely through business involvement with a foreign country are not sufficient to meet the foreign passport requirement.
 TAS may require proof of residency in the foreign country in order to validate that the child’s passport was not obtained solely through business involvement.

 Priority status will be given to applicants who have: